 Hampt.
 This chapel was erected as an independent church on the front is the date 1835 and the name ‘Jehovah’.
 It contained a total immersion font, a gallery and had a Sunday Room for a dozen or so scholars.
 In 1875 it was sold to the Plymouth Brethren and in 1959 it was converted to a dwelling.
 There was a small burial ground around the building.

-Monks Cross.
-There was a small chapel at the cross roads which was erected in 1874 by the Bible Christians.
-A Sunday School was added in 1889.
+There was a small Bible Christian Chapel at the cross roads with the foundation stones being laid on November 30th, 1874, and the Chapel opening on April 22nd, 1875.
+It cost about £180 and measured 20 feet by 30 feet.
+A Sunday School was added on the opposite side of the road in 1889 at a further cost of £184.
 The chapel closed in the 1970s and was demolished but the Sunday School was converted to a dwelling.

 Downgate.
 Another Bible Christian chapel was built at Downgate only 2 miles from Monks Cross.
 This was a larger chapel erected in 1854 although it has also been listed as a Wesleyan chapel.
 The chapel was licensed for marriages in 1892 but very few occurred there.
 There was a Sunday School.
 The chapel closed in 1992 and is now a dwelling.